Skip to main content

 • Clients

-• A hash map of all clients that has joined this world.
+• A hash map of all clients that have joined this world.

 • MessageQueue